manuelbieh/react-book/basics/components-in-react.md

 ## Component composition — multiple components in one

-We've only really included DOM elements in our example components so far, but **React components** can also include other React components.
+We have only really included DOM elements in our example components so far, but **React components** can also include other React components.
 By defining the component in the same scope or by using CommonJS or ES-Modules imports with`require()` or `import`, other components can be used in the same scope.

 **Example:**